jdeines/Get-MODIS-R/README.md

 MODIS product by changing the `shortname` variable based on the [MODIS Product List](https://lpdaac.usgs.gov/products/modis_products_table).

+People not in my lab should use GetModis_gen.R

 ### Depends
 #### MODIS package
 This script uses the MODIS package currently on R-Forge (pre-release) at